Purdue-CS193/homework-0-henrychen160905/index.md

+#Henry's Website

+This is my website hosted on GitHub Pages.
+I love CS193, CS193 is my favorite class because it is not only useful, but also interesting.

+- Thank you
+- _Have a *nice* day_

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.